department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/experimental_design_request.md

 During the meeting, the Design System Council Working Group will evaluate the request and make a decision.

-If your component request is approved, you can add your component to the [experimental section](https://design.va.gov/experimental-design/) on design.va.gov.
-If you havee any questions on how to add your component to the experimental section, please reach out to the Design System Team at #vsp-design-system
+If your request is approved, you can add your component/pattern to the [Experimental Design section](https://design.va.gov/experimental-design/) of design.va.gov.
+If you have any questions on how to add your component/pattern to the Experimental section, please reach out to the Design System Team at #vsp-design-system.